 Whether it's the soulful eyes of your pup (begging for turkey) or the tiny pink nose of your kitty (also begging for turkey, but in a much more sophisticated way than Fido), Thanksgiving is the perfect time to shower a little extra love on the critters who love you the most.
-Another reason to be thankful?
-The many health benefits of owning a pet.
+You won't believe these Thanksgiving "facts" are actually false.

 The "holiday spirit" is a real thing, inspiring people to reach out to others throughout November and December.
 We promise you: There's nothing that will make you more grateful for what you have than sharing some of it with someone who has less.
 Take the opportunity this Thanksgiving to invite a lonely senior, a recent refugee, or a new neighbor over to enjoy your turkey.
-Or try one of these 9 creative ways to volunteer and really make a difference.
+These funny Thanksgiving helpline calls will brighten up your holiday.

 From sweet treats to savory soups and everything in between, pumpkins are a remarkably versatile veggie!
 Show your gratitude for the orange squash by whipping up a classic pumpkin pie or try something new, like pumpkin pickles.
-To start, try these 20 mouthwatering pumpkin recipes.
+Here are 21 mouthwatering and easy side dish recipes for Thanksgiving.

 Thanksgiving can be a depressing time, especially if your life isn't going quite like you'd hoped.
 But instead of despairing about your circumstances, take a few minutes and read an advice column.
 At the very least, reading about other people's problems will make you more grateful for your own.
 You might be unemployed or single, but at least you're not working for the ex you cruelly ghosted or in love with your twin, right?